 Ammonia is a chemical that both occurs naturally and can be created.
 It is a colorless gas — one part nitrogen and three parts hydrogen — with a foul smell that most people easily recognize.

-Barrett’s esophagus is a condition where the lining of the esophagus undergoes changes, often due to prolonged acid reflux.
-Over time, this chronic irritation causes the tissue to thicken and take on ...
+Barrett’s esophagus occurs when the lining of the esophagus changes, usually after years of acid reflux.
+Chronic exposure to stomach acid irritates the tissue, causing it to thicken and take on a red, ...